 An association of MDS with magnetic fields, alcohol, or occupational exposure to other chemicals has not been demonstrated.

 Therapy-related myelodysplasia and therapy-related AML are recognized long-term complications of chemotherapy and radiotherapy.
-Therapy-related MDS usually develops 3 to 7 years after exposure to chemotherapy and is most frequently related to complete or partial loss of chromosomes 5 or 7 in patients previously treated with alkylating agents.
+Therapy-related MDS usually develops in 0.8% to 6.3% at 20 years after conventional chemotherapy, with a median time to development of 3 to 7 years post treatment.
+It is most frequently related to complete or partial loss of chromosomes 5 or 7 in patients previously treated with alkylating agents.
 Approximately 80% of cases of AML occurring after exposure to antineoplastic drugs, particularly alkylating agents, are preceded by MDS.